coolbutuseless/foist/README.md

 ## Save a *matrix* to an RGB image using a palette lookup

-`foist` can write a grey image as an RGB image by using each grey pixel value to lookup an RGB colour in a given palette.
+`write_png()` and `write_pnm()` will save a 2D numeric **matrix** as an RGB image if also supplied with a colour palette.

-Using `write_png()` to write a paletted image will be faster than `write_pnm()` because the PNG format directly supports palettes.

-A palette must be an integer matrix with dimensions 256 x 3 and values in the range \[0, 255\].
+  - A palette must be an integer matrix with dimensions 256 x 3 and values in the range \[0, 255\].
+  - Pixel values in the matrix are first scaled into the range \[0, 255\] and are then mapped to one of the RGB colours in the palette.
+  - The matrix values must be in the range \[0, 1\].
+  - Use the `intensity_factor` argument to scale image values on-the-fly as they are written to file.

 `foist` includes the 5 palettes from [viridis](https://cran.r-project.org/package=viridis) as `vir$magma`